baosystems/docker-dhis2/README.md

 DHIS2 run by Tomcat.

-The default command is `catalina.sh run` like the Tomcat container that it is based on.
-Alternatively, the command can be set to `remco` to generate a _dhis.conf_ file from environment variables and then run `catalina.sh run`.
+The container image default command is `remco` to generate the _/opt/dhis2/dhis.conf_ and _/usr/local/tomcat/conf/server.xml_ files from environment variables and then run `catalina.sh run`.

 # Features